Royal Palace of La Granja de San Ildefonso: Palace

 The church was selected as his burial site by Philip, marking a break with his Habsburg predecessors.
 The frescoes by Giambattista Tiepolo, completed by Francisco Bayeu, were badly damaged in a fire of 1918.

-Philip's successor Ferdinand VI bequeathed the royal site of San Ildefonso, with all it contained, to his father's second wife, Isabel Farnese, who was effectively forced to live there, well away from Madrid politics, for the duration of his reign.
+Philip's successor Ferdinand VI bequeathed the royal site of San Ildefonso, with all it contained, to his father's second wife, Elisabeth Farnese, who was effectively forced to live there, well away from Madrid politics, for the duration of his reign.
 She maintained a considerable court there.
 At her death in 1766, it reverted to the Crown in the person of her son Charles III.

 For the next one hundred and twenty years, La Granja was the court's main summer palace, and many royal weddings and burials, state treaties, and political events took place within its walls.
 However, from the 1880's the court preferred to sojourn at the seaside palaces in the Basque Country and the royal site became rarely used.
 In 1918 a major fire damaged the palace and although the damage was repaired much of the interior decoration and contents were lost.

 Currently the royal site is part the Patrimonio Nacional of Spain, which holds and maintains many of the Crown's lands and palaces.
-It is a popular tourist attraction, with gardens, and interiors displaying rooms with marble from Carrara, Japanese lacquer, and crystal chandeliers; portraits and other paintings; and a Museum of Flemish tapestries.
+It is a popular tourist attraction, with gardens, and interiors displaying rooms with Carrara marble, Japanese lacquerware, and crystal chandeliers; portraits and other paintings; and a Museum of Flemish tapestries.